celestiaorg/docs/developers/blobstreamx-proof-queries.md

 ---
-description: Learn how to query the inclusion proofs used in Blobstream
+description: Learn how to query the inclusion proofs used in BlobstreamX
 ---

 # Blobstream proofs queries